 From the perspective of a real estate agent, it is always important to qualify both buyers and sellers.

-And in the case of houses with solar panels, it may be even more important to qualify the seller.
+And for houses with solar panels, qualifying the seller may be even more critical.

 What is the reason for this?
 It is regret.

-Some sellers regret having installed solar panels and may torpedo an otherwise nicely and smoothly going showing with a potential buyer by talking about their negative experiences.
+Some sellers regret installing solar panels and may torpedo an otherwise nicely and smoothly going showing with a potential buyer by talking about their negative experiences.

 For others, it may not even be regret but neglect.